 One of the most beautiful river Valleys in the Otways, Cumberland Falls possesses many magnificent attributes.
 Experience the cool touch of peaceful pools on a hot summers day and delight in awe of dramatic cliffs and never ending views.
 The 6km return walk is at times tremulous, with numerous river crossing and some unsteady rocks under foot.
 Those with a taste for adventure will fall in love with Cumberland Falls and never look back.

-Only 10 minutes from the car park, Swallow Cave is quaint and beautiful.
-A 2.2km return moderate walk, the caves come alive from spring to autumn, when the sun is shining and nesting birds are present.
+Continuing walking uphill from Sheoak Falls and you’ll come across the quaint and beautiful Swallow Caves.
+The caves come alive from spring to autumn, when the sun is shining and nesting birds are present.

 Walk through tall eucalyptus and lush tree ferns to an open area at the base of breathtaking cascades, which flow over a series of exposed shale ledges and are formed by luxuriant ferns and mosses.
 A 4.2km round trip, pack up your lunches and prepare to get acquainted with the glorious earthly surroundings.
 Start at Blanket Leaf Picnic ground.